- 24 mm

 - 30 seconds

 I love landscapes with water of any form.
-Form me the river completes the story of how the landscape was formed as also completes the holy trinity of landscapes; Land, Sky, Water.
+For me, the river completes the story of how the landscape was formed and also completes the holy trinity of landscapes; Land, Sky, Water.
 Water features in this scene in many ways.
 The snow on the canyon walls, the river winding through the gorge, the clouds in the sky and the ice in the foreground.
 There are interactions of the elements throughout the scene.

 There is no special light entering the canyon, but because I am there for a sunset the colours in the clouds reflect in the water and lift the scene.

-I am trying to get as close to the river as possible.
+To compose this photograph, I wanted to get as close to the river as possible.
 There is a lot of ice on the ground, so there is a danger of sliding into the river if I get too close.
 I am paying particular attention to the bottom of the scene and I am careful to include the foreground ice with a decent shape and proportion.
 I want the line coming past the half way point of the bottom of the frame.
 I want the foreground ice to be meaningful.

-It might be tempting to get lower and get more intimate detail on the foreground ice, but I had learnt from the past that getting low sacrifices the shape of the river coming through the canyon.
-My camera is set up at chest height.
-You can just see the river disappearing into the canyon.
+It might be tempting to get lower and get more intimate detail on the foreground ice and even include more sky, but I had learnt from the past that getting low sacrifices the middle ground and would have destroyed the shape of the river coming through the canyon.
+My tripod is set up at chest height and you can just see the river disappearing into the canyon.

 The top half was problematic because I tried to include the whole of the 2nd rock wall on the right, but doing this sacrificed too much foreground, leaving no shape whatsoever.
 The compromise was to cut it in half which gives a slightly claustrophobic feel.
 I was able to include enough snow on the first rock wall to prevent it being too claustrophobic.